vladfi1/phillip/Readme.md

 # The Phillip AI
 An SSBM player based on Deep Reinforcement Learning.

+NOTE: This project is no longer active and is subject to bit-rot.
+There is a successor project based on imitation learning from slippi replays at https://github.com/vladfi1/slippi-ai.

 ## Requirements

 Tested on: Ubuntu >=14.04, OSX, Windows 7/8/10.